sriv95/Restaurant-Management/README.md

       - Can multi-delete by using `ctrl` and `shift` operations.

     - `Save`: Saves all the texts/data in the "table" to the .json file.
       - Reopening the "Stock" window after clicking `Save` makes everything in the "table" return.
+      -
+  - `Order Stock`: Opens the "Order Stock" window.
+    - Three types of boxes you can order:
+      - `Stock`: Clicking its box, you can choose from all the given stocks shown.
+      - `Quantity` and `Price`: You can either use mouse scroll or click the up and down arrows.

+    - `Add To Statement`: Changes all data related to the changes made.

 ---

 ### 👥 **Employee Management**